-Please remember that partial surrenders will reduce your death benefit by the proportion that the partial surrender (including any applicable surrender charge and applicable premium tax) reduces your Contract Value.
-See the "Death of Owner and/or Annuitant" provision of this prospectus.
+Please remember that a partial surrender will reduce the death benefit by the proportion that the partial surrender (including any applicable surrender charges and premium tax) reduces your Contract Value.
+See "The Death Benefit" provision of this prospectus.

-Partial surrenders and surrenders may also be subject to income tax and, if taken prior to age 59 1⁄2, an additional 10% penalty tax.
+Surrenders and partial surrenders may also be subject to income tax and, if taken prior to age $59\frac{1}{2}$, a 10% additional IRS penalty tax.
 See the "Tax Matters" provision of this prospectus.